Daniel-J-S/seir-flex-426/src/course-materials/backend-fundamentals/week-8/day-3/lecture-materials/intro-to-mongoose-embedded-relationships.md

 #### Review the Starter Code

-- As you can see, a navigation bar and a bit of styling has been added since yesterday.
+- As you can see, a navigation bar and a bit of styling has been added since our last `Mongoose` lesson.

 - However, the changes are more than skin deep...